 *If your event has tickets attached that are running through the BAC Box Office, please communicate with us to set up your ticketing page well in advance and we can provide you with direct links to the various ticket types for your event.

 In addition, if you do not have access to make website event landing pages, or are worried about the bandwidth of maintaining these pages, Facebook event landing pages are still the best alternative (they are also another great way to market your event.)
 Once the event landing page is created in Facebook and/or on the website, please reach out to email@example.com or IT to create a shortcode link.

 Shortcode links look like this: "arts.wcu.edu/insert-event-name" and can be linked to any event landing page, even a facebook event landing page.

 Press releases should be sent AT LEAST two weeks before an event.

 Ideally it is sent 1-2 months before.
 Send press releases to News Services or visit this link to submit a story online.

 Press Releases for event-based releases should always include the following:

-Always include the five Ws (who, what, where, when, why - sometimes who/what repeat
+Always include the five Ws (who, what, where, when, why - sometimes who/what repeat themselves)